chrisalbon/mlai/content/blog/aisle_seat_probabilities.md

 I am a pretty frequently flyer on a variety of airlines and aircraft.
 There are a variety of seating configurations out there, but typically they follow some basic rules:

 - No window cluster of seats has more than three seats.
-- On small slights with three seats, the single seat is on the left side.
+- On small flights with three seats, the single seat is on the left side.
 - No flight has more than nine rows.

 Based on these rules, here are the "typical" seating configurations from aircraft with between two and nine seats per row.
 A '1' codifies that a seat is an aisle seat, a '0' codifies that it is a non-aisle seat (i.e. window or middle), and 'np.nan' denotes that the aircraft has less than nine seats (this is so all the list lengths are the same).

 ```python